-The primary functions of the CLR key, is to clear a measurement from a grid or sequential log files cell location or set obstruct, and backspace in an Alpha Edit Box.
-If a user has already saved a measurement and B-Scan to a cell location, use this key to clear the measurement at any time.
+The primary function of the CLR key is to clear a measurement, or set an obstruct (obstruction) in a grid or sequential log.
+It is also used as a backspace in an Alpha Edit Box.
+If a user has already saved a measurement in a cell location, use this key to clear the measurement at any time.

-3.14 MEAS (measurement mode) Key
+3.14 HOME (measurement mode) Key